toddledev/documentation/docs/09-pages/05-redirects/index.md

 ### Destination: path

 - Add path segments by clicking the [kbd]+[kbd] button
-- For each path segment, provide a name
+- Provide a name for each path segment
 - Remove paths using the [kbd]-[kbd] button

 ### Destination: query

 - Add query parameters by clicking the [kbd]+[kbd] button
-- For each query segment, provide a name and a value
+- Provide a name and a value for each query segment
 - Remove parameters using the [kbd]-[kbd] button

 ### Hash